mskilab-org/bamUtils/README.md

 # bamUtils

-Set of utility functions to work with BAM files, based on `RSamtools`, `GenomnicRanges` and `data.table`
+Set of utility functions to work with BAM files, based on `Rsamtools`, `GenomnicRanges` and `data.table`

 ## Installation